Aims and Scope

 References: up to 5

 References should be prepared according to the latest edition of the APA Style.
 Detailed guide and examples can be found here.
+Including AI-generated material as the primary source in the reference is not allowed.

 Units of Measurement